kivy/kivy-ios/docs/proposals/03-artifact-distribution.md

 This spec defines **where artifacts live**, **how they're signed and verified**, **how kivy-ios consumes them**, and **how lockfile entries map to project folders**.

-## Two distribution channels, deliberately
+## Three distribution channels, deliberately

-kivy-ios 3.0 deliberately uses two artifact types and two channels:
+kivy-ios 3.0 sources native dependencies through three deliberate channels, each matched to the shape the artifact naturally takes:

-1. **iOS wheels** for Python packages with C extensions (Kivy itself, pyobjus, the iOS support package, pillow, numpy, etc.) — distributed via pip-compatible indexes.
+1. **iOS wheels** — for Python packages with C extensions (Kivy itself, pyobjus, the iOS support package, pillow, numpy, etc.), distributed via pip-compatible indexes.
+The natural shape for things Python imports.
-2. **`.xcframework` archives** for pure-native libraries that aren't bundled inside any Python wheel — distributed as zip or tarball archives.
+2. **`.xcframework` archives** — for pure-native libraries that aren't bundled inside any Python wheel, distributed as zip or tarball archives.
+The natural shape for things Xcode links and embeds.
 In the canonical Kivy app this channel goes unused: the kivy iOS wheel bundles every xcframework it links against (ANGLE, SDL3 family) inside the wheel under `.frameworks/`.
 The channel exists for apps that need *additional* third-party native libraries.

-This split is principled: wheels are the natural shape for things Python imports; xcframeworks are the natural shape for things Xcode links and embeds.
+3. **Swift Package Manager packages** — for third-party iOS libraries that ship *only* as SPM packages (binary, source, or hybrid), with no standalone `.xcframework` release asset.
+Declared by Git URL (or local path) and resolved by Xcode.
+The natural shape for the growing set of SDKs distributed solely through SPM.
+Full design in [spec 07](07-swift-packages.md).

+The first two channels share one consumption model: **kivy-ios downloads the artifact, verifies its SHA-256, and stages it into `<app>-ios/`.** The third is deliberately different — **Xcode owns the full SPM lifecycle** (resolve, fetch, compile, embed); kivy-ios only emits the package references and pins the resolved Git revision (plus a generated `Package.resolved`) in the lock.
+That is a documented deviation from the content-hash rule, scoped to SPM, and it does not reopen the recipe wound: the invariant that matters is *kivy-ios runs no from-source build pipeline of its own*, and Xcode's first-class package manager is categorically different from a bespoke kivy-ios recipe system (see [spec 07 §"How this reconciles with the 'no on-mac compilation' principle"](07-swift-packages.md)).

 ## App-specific native extensions (Cython / C)

 A natural question: what if the *app author* writes their own native code — a Cython module, a hand-written C extension, or any package with a compiled component — that isn't published anywhere?
 It's neither a third-party dependency nor a Kivy artifact, so which channel does it use?

-The answer follows directly from the architecture's core rule: **the user's mac never compiles native code during a kivy-ios build; it only consumes artifacts.** A user-authored extension is just an artifact that doesn't exist yet, so it must be **built into an iOS wheel out-of-band and then consumed exactly like any other dependency** (channel 1 above).
-There is no on-device or on-mac compile step in `toolchain build`, by design.
+The answer follows directly from the architecture's core rule: **kivy-ios runs no from-source build pipeline of its own — it does not cross-compile Python C extensions; it consumes pre-built wheels.** A user-authored extension is just an artifact that doesn't exist yet, so it must be **built into an iOS wheel out-of-band and then consumed exactly like any other dependency** (channel 1 above). kivy-ios has no recipe/compile step for Python extensions in `toolchain build`, by design.
+(The one exception to "kivy-ios compiles nothing" is SPM source packages, which **Xcode** — not kivy-ios — compiles via its own first-class package manager; see channel 3 above and [spec 07](07-swift-packages.md).
+That does not apply to Python C extensions, which always arrive as wheels.)

 Concretely, an author with a custom extension: